AGTTeam/AGTTSite/content/blog/0031.2022-04-12-resonance-patch-release/en.md

 Play the version of your choice - unique to the PS2 version is the Soul Theater, an additional mode for viewing screenshots from the anime, as well as additional costumes for Maka, Black☆Star and Kid.
 Or take advantage of the PSP’s Ad Hoc mode to take on your friends in multiplayer with your own dedicated battle camera.

 **Love Soul Eater games?**
 Why not also check out our English patches for [Medusa’s Plot](/medusa) (NDS) and [Monotone Princess](/monopri) (Wii)?

 **Want to get in touch?**
-Join our [discord server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!
+Join our [Discord Server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!